• Skip to Content

 • Courses

 The San José/Evergreen Community College District Governing Board approves the Nursing Program.
 The California State Board of Registered Nursing approves the Nursing Program and the Accreditation Commission for Education in Nursing (ACEN) accredits the Nursing Program.
 Graduates of the program are eligible to apply to take the National Council’s Licensing Examination for Registered Nurses (NCLEX-RN).
 In compliance with Federal Financial Aid Regulation 34 CFR 668.43, the Associate Degree Nursing (ADN) program at Evergreen Valley College meets the state education requirements for a Registered Nurse license in the state of California.
 Evergreen Valley College has not determined if the ADN program at Evergreen College meets the state education requirements in any other state, any U.S. Territory, or the District of Columbia.
 Nursing students have the same responsibilities and privileges as other college students.
-The Nursing Program encourages male and female students from diverse backgrounds to become eligible and apply for admission.
+The Nursing Program encourages students from diverse backgrounds to become eligible and apply for admission.
 Students are admitted annually with 50.0% enrolled fall semester and 50.0% enrolled spring semester.

 California State Board of Registered Nursing